Last Updated on 06/18/2019 by FilipiKnow

 Unless you’re one of the elite, life in the Philippines before the 20th century was not exactly a bed of roses.

 The indio constantly dealt with hunger and discrimination.
 The wealthy class, on the other hand, enjoyed all the luxuries within their reach.

 Speaking of luxury, their idea of ‘entertainment’ is very different from ours.
-So, if you can’t survive a week without Netflix binge-watching or Facebook stalking, this era would definitely bore you to tears.
+So, if you can’t survive a week without Netflix binge-watching or Facebook stalking, this era would have definitely bored you to tears.

 Let’s look back at some of the fascinating ways our forefathers entertained themselves long before TV and the Internet shortened our attention span.